-With Teamup calendars, you can share your calendar with others via unique calendar link.
+With Teamup calendars, you can share your calendar with others via unique calendar link in addition to users with Teamup user accounts.
 For every calendar link, you can set the level of access permission.
 There are nine different levels of access permission.

 You can set the level of access permission globally, including all the sub-calendars in the link, or you can select which sub-calendars to include and choose an access permission level for each one.